 - Engage with peers as part of portfolio creating process.

 - Articulate core teaching values

 - This endorsement is open to all who teach.
-It is designed specifically for faculty for P&T/annual review and for graduate students/postdocs on the academic job market.
+It is designed specifically for faculty who are preparing for P&T/annual review and for graduate students/postdocs on the academic job market.

 - Indicate interest in this endorsement by filling out the GET STARTED interest application on the right hand side of this page.

-- Complete four workshops (in person or online) which cover the four main areas of teaching portfolio development: teaching statements, peer review of teaching statement, student feedback, and teaching artifacts.
+- Complete four workshops (in person or online) that cover the four main areas of teaching portfolio development: teaching statements, peer review of teaching statement, student feedback, and teaching artifacts.
 These events may be hosted by the Drake Institute or hosted by other units on campus.

 - Compose a teaching statement that describes the connections between the individual’s core teaching values, methods, and evidence of effectiveness.

 - Collect and curate evidence supporting teaching effectiveness in two categories: